seidmengistu/Sarcastic-detection-in-social-media/README.md

 # Sarcasm Detection in Social Media

-This project implements deep learning models and classical methods to detect sarcasm in social media text using BERT and RoBERTa with BiLSTM architectures.
+This project implements deep learning models and classical methods to detect sarcasm in social media text using BERT and RoBERTa with LSTM architectures.

 ## Project Structure